Jasmin Paris

+She is a senior lecturer in the Royal (Dick) School of Veterinary Studies at the University of Edinburgh.

+Early life and education

+Paris was born in Manchester and grew up in the Peak District.
+She attended Manchester High School for Girls.
+She has an undergraduate degree from the University of Liverpool (2008) and a Ph.D. from the University of Edinburgh (2020).
+Her doctoral thesis was "Novel regulators of cancer stem cell biology in acute myeloid leukaemia."

+Running career

 While at the University of Liverpool, Paris was a member of the Open Air Club which encouraged outdoor pursuits.
 However, she did not start running until she left university in 2008 and was working in Glossop near her home town of Hadfield in Derbyshire, although she had done some backpacking and walked a lot in the fells.
 After a twelve-month sabbatical in Minnesota, she returned to the UK, moved to Edinburgh in 2010 and began to take running more seriously.

 She has performed particularly well in the longer fell races.
-Her wins include Wasdale, the Three Peaks Race, Borrowdale, the Langdale Horseshoe, the Isle of Jura and the Ennerdale Horseshoe and she has won the Lakeland Classics Trophy series.
+Her wins include the Three Peaks Race, Wasdale, Borrowdale, the Langdale Horseshoe, the Ennerdale Horseshoe and the Isle of Jura, and she has won the Lakeland Classics Trophy series.

 Paris won the Scottish Hill Running Championships in 2014 and 2015 and in 2015 and 2018 she won the British Fell Running Championships.

 In 2015, Paris began to be more prominent in ultra distance running.
 In April that year, she set a new women's record of 11:09 in the Fellsman, finishing fourth overall, and in June, she was the first female finisher and second overall in the five-day Dragon's Back Race in Wales.

 On 23 April 2016, Paris completed the Bob Graham Round in a time of 15:24, taking more than two-and-a-half hours off the women's record previously held by Nicky Spinks.
 The record stood until July 2020 when Beth Pascall ran the Bob Graham Round in 14:34.

 Paris ran the Ramsay Round on 18 June 2016 in a time of 16:13.
 This was not only a new women's record, but an overall fastest known time for the route.
 It remained the overall record until 2019, when Es Tresidder ran the Round a minute quicker.

 In July 2016, Paris took third place in the Buff Epic Trail 105K which was the 2016 Skyrunning World Championships race for the ultra category.
 In August, she finished sixth at the UTMB, her first 100-mile race.